ishitamed19/MLDL/Text Generation LSTM/README.md

 A vanilla implementation of LSTM in Keras to generate sequence models.

-It has been trained on 1 epoch on the Ramayana.
+It has been trained on 18 epochs on the Three Men In A Boat data.

 For better results, use an epoch of atleast 20.